 Informix Connection Property Database URL Variable Required?
-Description PASSWORD password Yes The password of the user You must specify both the user and the password or neither.
-If you specify neither, the driver calls System.getProperty() to obtain the name of the user currently running the application, and the client is assumed to be trusted. none name=value No A name-value pair that specifies a value for the Informix environment variable contained in the name variable, recognized by either IBM Informix JDBC Driver or Informix database servers The name variable is case insensitive.
-See "Specifying Properties" on page 2-14 and "Using Informix Environment Variables" on page 2-16 for more information.
+Description PASSWORD password Yes.
+You must specify the user and password or the CSM setting for SSO.
+The password of the user You must specify both the user and the password or neither.
+If you specify neither, the driver calls System.getProperty() to obtain the name of the user currently running the application, and the client is assumed to be trusted.
+None database_server@realm Yes.
+You must specify the user and password or the CSM setting for SSO.
+The service principle for (SSO) access control.
+For information see "Using Single Sign-on Access Control with the Informix JDBC Driver" on page 2-30.
+None name=value No A name-value pair that specifies a value for the Informix environment variable contained in the name variable, recognized by either IBM Informix JDBC Driver or Informix database servers The name variable is case insensitive.
+See "Specifying Properties" on page 2-10 and "Using Informix Environment Variables with the IBM Informix JDBC Driver" on page 2-11 for more information.

 If an LDAP server or sqlhosts file provides the IP address, host name, or port number through the SQLH_TYPE property, you do not have to specify them in the database URL.
-For more information, see "Dynamically Reading the Informix sqlhosts File" on page 2-23.
+For more information, see "Dynamically Reading the Informix sqlhosts File" on page 2-16.